ForgeRock/forgeops-cli/docs/forgeops_status_operators.md

-## forgeops doctor platform
+## forgeops status operators

 Verify that operators are installed and ready

 ### Synopsis

-		Checks that the platform is running.
+	    Checks to ensure that required operators are installed and ready.

 ```
-forgeops doctor platform [flags]
+forgeops status operators [flags]
 ```

 ### Examples

 ```

-		# validate the platform is running in the current namespace
+		# check for operators in any namespaces
-		forgeops doctor platform
+		forgeops status operators
-		# validate the platform is running in the "prod" namespace
+		# check for operators in single namespace
-		forgeops doctor platform -n prod
+		forgeops status operators --all-namespaces=false

 ```

 ### Options

 ```
+  -A, --all-namespaces   If present, list the requested object(s) across all namespaces.
+Namespace in current context is ignored even if specified with --namespace. (default true)
-  -h, --help   help for platform
+  -h, --help             help for operators
 ```

 ### Options inherited from parent commands